cbnva/ZebraFileManager/README.md

 # Zebra File Manager
-Manages files on Zebra printers.
+Manages files and settings on Zebra printers.
 Developed/Tested on QLn320 and ZQ620

 ## State ##
 Alpha product.
 It'll probably work, but no guarantees.